 Letterhead signals a commitment to put your brand, implying that you have nothing to hide.
 You would not expect any big company to not have one.
 You probably would not expect any less out of many small businesses.
-A law firm that doesn’t have letterheads for example, wouldn’t invite much confidence, even if all the partners can do their job well.
+A law firm that doesn’t have letterhead for example, wouldn’t invite much confidence, even if all the partners can do their job well.

 One overlooked aspect of letterhead design is the effect paper stock can have on credibility.
-Thicker, heavier, textured stocks can imply quality and attention to detail, but can be more expensive per piece compared with lighter stocks.
+Thicker, heavier, textured stocks can imply quality and attention to detail but can be more expensive per piece compared with lighter stocks.
 In these cases, you can try having more than one set, such as one set with heavier stock for direct mail and customer giveaways, and a thinner, economical stock for day-to-day organizational needs.

 3.)
 They’re convenient for sharing contact details.